simply-nicky/pyrost/docs/tutorials/sigray.rst

 Speckle tracking update
 -----------------------
-Now we’re ready to generate a :class:`pyrost.SpeckleTracking` object, which is able to perform the speckle tracking reconstruction with :func:`pyrost.SpeckleTracking.train_adapt` method.
+Now we're ready to generate a :class:`pyrost.SpeckleTracking` object, which is able to perform the speckle tracking reconstruction with :func:`pyrost.SpeckleTracking.train_adapt` method.
 For more information about the parameters see the section :ref:`diatom-st-update` in the 2d dataset tutorial.